lupyuen/lupyuen.github.io/src/led.md

     [More details](https://lupyuen.github.io/articles/flash#blflash-vs-blopenflasher)

 1. After flashing, set the PineCone Jumper IO8 to `L` Position.
+Press the Reset Button.

     We should be able to access the Demo Firmware at 230.4 kbps...